HareemFatima5/Applied-Generative-AI-Engineering/week 2/readme.md

 # Prompt Engineering - Week 2

-This repository contains my week 2 internship work on Prompt Engineering.
+This repository contains my week 2 internship work on Applied Generative AI Engineering.

 ## What is this about?
 Learning how to write better prompts for AI models using different techniques.